piotr-yuxuan/caesium-mwe/README.md

 # `piotr-yuxuan/caesium-mwe`

 Using caesium with GraalVM native compilation seems to be thorny at the time being.
+Discussed in https://github.com/lvh/caesium/issues/84

 References:
 - https://github.com/clj-easy/graalvm-clojure/blob/master/doc/clojure-graalvm-native-binary.md